breser/git2consul/readme.md

 * Expanded keys are URI-encoded.
 The spaces in "you get the picture" are thus converted into `%20`.

-* Any non-JSON files, including files with the extension ".json" but that contain invalid JSON, are stored in your KV as if expand_keys mode was not enabled.
+* Any non-JSON files, including files with the extension ".json" that contain invalid JSON, are stored in your KV as if expand_keys mode was not enabled.

 ##### Clients